As a proud albino man with a big bushy white beard, Chris Dent (Albi) makes for a striking figure. With his smooth, almost angelic voice and

 A joyful and sophisticated trio of artful, intrepid travellers of the Steampunk Imaginarium who whimsically roam the streets educating passers-by about all things Steampunk, whilst also engaging them in splendid conversation, wonderous photo imagery, much laughter and cups of tea.
 Their magnificent vintage pram is filled with splendid goodies and props for people to wear as they pose with glee and frivolity for photos taken by their friends – just for fun!

-Brewers Own Bush Band
+Brewers Own Bush Band (Vic)

-Along running Bush Dance Band (Formed in 1978)- specializing in Family Fun Bush Dances!
+A long running Bush Dance Band (Formed in 1978)- specializing in Family Fun Bush Dances!
 We love to bring the English, Irish, Scottish, American and even Scandinavian traditional dances for the public to have a go at with a focus on Fun!!!
 We support the Maldon FF to bring this Sat. afternoon dance for folk to enjoy and will continue to do so as long as we are able!

 Experienced musicians who recreate the music of Australian bush gatherings from the 19th and early 20th centuries.
 We offer participation workshops exploring the history and style of the music and informal pub and street sessions where you get to play along with the tunes you have learnt.
 Workshop 1:- Gervasoni family, Andy Rodoni; Workshop 2:- Harry McQueen, Tom Walsh Local dances were an integral part of the social life of the Bush during the 19th and into the 20th century.
 The repertoire of traditional players included tunes brought from their country of origin and handed down through families; tunes learnt from friends and neighbours, as cultures blended in the bush.
 Newer tunes were taken from broadsheets and from sheet music; wherever a friendly tune could be found.
-These workshop are both an opportunity to listen as well as to play along.
+These workshops are both an opportunity to listen as well as to play along.
 You will hear some background on the music and its players as we play music collected from locals Harry McQueen of Castlemaine, Tom Walsh of Trentham, Andy Rodoni of Franklinford and the Gervasoni family of Yandoit.
 Written music provided and the pace will be moderate.
 Workshop 3 – Revisit the tunes learnt in workshop 1 and 2, tunes collected from traditional players in the area around Maldon.

-Grace Ethel Martyr: Maldon’s Forgotten Wartime Poet
+Grace Ethel Martyr: Maldon’s Forgotten Wartime Poet (Vic)

 A special performance telling her story, sharing her poetry, celebrating her songs and reflecting and remembering her friends lost to the ravages of war.
-This play is written and presented by Richard ‘Skreitch’ Leach and features performances by local Maldon young people.
+This play is written and presented by Maldon local, Richard ‘Skreitch’ Leach and features performances by local Maldon young people.

 The only fair dinkum reciter of Aussie Bush Poetry who doubles as the last Australian swagman.
 Everyone knows Campbell, from govt house in Darwin, right down the east coast to the Sunday market in leafy Camberwell, and every festival and market in between.
 Keeping the Spirit of Waltzing Matilda (carrying the swag) and mate ship policy alive.
 By raising Funds towards helping premature and chronically ill children via financing the Royal Flying doctors and emergency relief appeals.
 Verses recited are kaleidoscope of my travels and experiences, Aboriginal Dreamtime stories and tales of the Land.
 The poems reflect the heritage pillars of Australia.
 Check out The Legend of Campbell the Swaggie by Kevin McCarthy’s Crocodile Country and an interview while he was staying in Maldon during most of 2020 until after Easter 2021.

-Darling Buds of Maldon
+Darling Buds of Maldon (Vic)

 Four young local hopefuls.
 A rocking little combo based around the song writing skills of guitarist Jimmy Dowling, plus rockabilly stalwart Keveen on lead a guitar. and crowd control.
 All are steeped in rock & roll, ska and blue beat, honky tonk and country blues, with a smattering of sixties pop and folk.
 Miss them at your peril.
 Otherwise your life will not be complete.
 Toe tapping, hip swinging, arm swaying FUN!

-Emu Creek Bush Band and Friends – Gay Charmers and Friends
+Emu Creek Bush Band and Friends – Gay Charmers and Friends (Vic)

 Long time stalwarts of the Maldon Folk Festival, the Emu Creek Bush Band, will once again be providing the toe tapping opening dance of this year’s festival as they have done for many years.
 Despite the passing of their leader Peter Ellis OAM the band he nurtured over thirty or more years will continue to provide the best of bush dancing.
 Bring the kids and be prepared for a fun filled evening.
 You won’t be disappointed.
 The Bush